aws-powertools/powertools-lambda-python/docs/core/event_handler/appsync.md

 description: Core utility
 ---

-Event Handler for AWS AppSync GraphQL APIs simplifies routing and processing of events in AWS Lambda functions.
-It allows you to define resolvers for GraphQL types and fields, making it easier to handle GraphQL requests without the need for complex VTL or JavaScript templates.
+Event Handler for AWS AppSync GraphQL APIs simplifies routing and processing of events in AWS Lambda functions by allowing you to define resolvers for specific GraphQL types and fields.

 ```mermaid
 stateDiagram-v2